For most of us, a consultation with Google is required for all of our big decisions and large purchases.

-When it comes to choosing a school for their kids, parents are no different.
+When it comes to choosing a school for kids, parents are no different.
 While your in-school experience (like your facility tours) might be amazing, it’s usually not the first touchpoint you’ll have with potential students and their parents.
-Most of the time, they will have a wealth of information about your school (and an opinion to match) before they even step foot on school grounds.
-And in times like these, when parents can't visit schools in person, having a sterling online presence is even more important.
+Most of the time, they'll have a wealth of information and opinions about your school before they even step foot on school grounds—all sourced from an in-depth investigative session with Google.

 There’s a difference between taking a proactive and a reactive approach when it comes to managing your school’s reputation.